 When cataracts in our eyes are removed, the risk of blindness from macular generation spikes, because that the cataracts can no longer protect the retina.
 Dr. Greger suggests that:

 Instead of trading one type of vision loss for another, instead of pigmenting the front of your eyes with cataracts, better to pigment the back of our eyes with diet.
-The pigment in the back of our eyes is entirely of dietary origin—thus suggesting that the most common cause of going blind in the Western world could be delayed, or even averted, with appropriate dietary modification.
+The pigment in the back of our eyes is entirely of dietary origin—thus suggesting that the most common cause of going blind in the Western world could be delayed, or even averted, with proper dietary change.

 Eat what the chicken eats, not what she lays

 What in our diet can nourish our eye pigmentation?

 The egg industry brags that eggs are a good source for the phytonutrients you need, such as zeaxanthin.
 But have an egg nearly every day—six eggs a week—for three months, and the pigmentation in our eyes barely moves, even if those eggs consumed are high-lutein, free-range, certified organic eggs.

 Yes, eggs can increase zeaxanthin levels in the blood, but they also raise bad cholesterol levels (LDL), and risk of heart disease, says Dr. Greger; so he recommends an alternative to an egg yolk-based, high-cholesterol dietary strategy to increase plasma zeaxanthin.